Reading time: 5 min.

 Area covered: hairline, temples, crown

-This patient has an M-shaped hairline, but is also developing a bald spot on the crown.
-Because of this extensive hair loss, he’s been prescribed a substantial number of grafts.
+This patient has an M-shaped hairline but is also developing a bald spot on the crown.
+Due to this extensive hair loss, he’s been prescribed a substantial number of grafts.
 Some research suggests it’s only safe and effective to harvest up to a quarter of the available grafts in your donor area [1].
-6,000 grafts in a single session is likely to be more than this, which may lead to hair transplant complications [2].
-It’s important to get quotes from several clinics so you can avoid those that artificially inflate the number of hair grafts you need.
+6,000 grafts in a single session are likely to be more than this, which may lead to hair transplant complications [2].

 Ready to see the next stage in the hair transplant growth journey?
 Check out these hair transplants after 3 months, and what to expect 6 months after a hair transplant.
-For even longer term results, see hair transplant results after 10 years.
+For even longer-term results, see hair transplant results after 10 years.

 Yes.
 In fact, you don’t have to wait this long — you can typically cut your hair around 3-4 weeks after a hair transplant, provided you haven’t experienced any complications.
 Learn more about getting a haircut after a hair transplant.